How to Visit the Galapagos Islands

 Tourist Cruises in the Galapagos

 Cruise tours vary in length from 4 to 15 days and offer a variety of itineraries, with different islands visited each day.
-While shorter cruises may focus on more popular destinations, like San Cristobal, Santa Cruz, and Florena, longer cruises typically include more off-the-beaten islands and may even incorporate adventures back in mainland Ecuador.
+While shorter cruises may focus on more popular destinations, like San Cristobal, Santa Cruz, and Florena, longer cruises typically include more off-the-beaten-path islands and may even incorporate adventures back in mainland Ecuador.

-Tourist cruises are offered year-round, however, the best time to experience them is between December and May.
+Tourist cruises are offered year-round, however, the best time to visit the Galapagos Islands and enjoy tourist cruises is between December and May.
 During this time of the year, the weather is warmer, seas are calmer, and water visibility is greater, allowing for more adventures and exploration.

-Wildlife Watching: There’s a reason the Galapagos are considered one of the most ecologically diverse areas on Earth.
+• Wildlife Watching: There’s a reason the Galapagos are considered one of the most ecologically diverse areas on Earth.
 There are so many species of animals that can’t be found anywhere else.
 Add blue-footed bobbies, penguins, giant tortoises, and so much more to your must-see list.

 My Experience with Adventure Life in the Galapagos

 During my trip to the Galapagos, I explored the islands on a tourist cruise with Adventure Life.
-I set sail on Corals I, a 30-passenger yacht style cruise ship that traversed the Southeastern Islands for 5 days.
+I set sail on Corals I, a 30-passenger yacht-style cruise ship that traversed the Southeastern islands for 5 days.
 Our itinerary departed from San Cristobal Island and included stops in Espanola, Floreana, and Santa Cruz.

 Yacht sits anchored in the oceans of the Galapagos

-Is a Galapagos Liveaboard for you?
+Is a Galapagos Islands Liveaboard Cruise Right for You?

 The Galapagos Islands are renowned for their dive sites, due to the rich diversity of marine life present here.
 The island chain lies at the confluence of three major ocean currents, which create an upwelling of nutrient-rich waters that attract marine life from across the globe.
-In fact, it’s estimated that the waters off of the Galapagos are home to more than 3,000 different marine species, some of which can’t be found anywhere else in the world.
+In fact, it’s estimated that the waters off the Galapagos Islands are home to more than 3,000 different marine species, some of which can’t be found anywhere else in the world.

 Trips typically range in length from 8-15 days and offer a variety of itineraries.
 Generally speaking, shorter tours focus on popular destinations, such as Darwin, Wolf, Baltra, and Cousin’s Rock.
-On the other hand, longer cruises typically include smaller less-visited sites and may incorporate some land excursions.
+On the other hand, longer cruises typically include smaller, less-visited sites and may incorporate some land excursions.
 Regardless of your trip length, you can expect to do 3-4 dives a day.

 Cost of Liveaboards in the Galapagos